IhorHorchakov/spring-mvc-observability/README.md

 hitting an http server.

 When we use annotations `@Counted` and `@Timed`, the corresponding aspect registers the Meter of some type(COUNTER, TIMER).
-We also can register the Meter(metric) programmatically like we do for Gauge (see RentalInMemoryRepository).
+We also can register the Meter programmatically like we do for Gauge (see RentalInMemoryRepository).

 Here is a response with new metrics added by using annotations:
 <p align="center"><img src="img/actuator-new-metrics-endpoint-response.png" width="600px"/></p>